RuslanTanasiichuk/draw_foo_Interpolation/README.md

 # draw_foo_Interpolation
-This program can draw functions,polynomial interpolation for function or poins, has an interface "Field" for working with сartesian coordinate system any size
+This program can draw functions, polynomial interpolation for function or poins, has an interface "Field" for working with сartesian coordinate system any size
 ![Screenshot](https://github.com/RuslanTanasiichuk/draw_foo_Interpolation/blob/master/screenshot.jpg?raw=true)